Myriad-Dreamin/tinymist/editors/vscode/README.md

 ### Working with Multiple-File Projects

-- The solution is a bit internal, but you can set a main file temporarily by command.
+You can pin a main file by command.
 - Use command `Typst Pin Main` (tinymist.pinMainToCurrent) to set the current file as the main file.
 - Use command `Typst Unpin Main` (tinymist.unpinMain) to unset the main file.

 ### Passing Extra CLI Arguments